railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/product_pricelist_default.png
    :align: center

-   *Default pricelist after installing Open ERP.*
+   *Default pricelist after installing Open ERP*

 When you install the software two pricelists are created by default: one for sales and one for purchase.
 These each contain only one pricelists version and only one line in that version.